konveyor/konveyor.github.io/content/Tackle/installation.md

 3. Click **Workloads** then **Deployments** to verify the installation.

 ### Logging into the Tackle web console
-Follow these steps to log into the Tackle web console.
+Follow the steps below to log into the Tackle web console.

 **Prerequisites**
 * Tackle application installed.